 Here's a peek behind the curtain:

-All of my vases, bottles, and jars also get a little bath before they're packed, to wipe away any dust they might have gathered, while waiting for YOU, on my inventory shelf.
-Then they are wrapped in a piece of tissue paper, to prevent the bubble wrap from marking the paint.
+All of my vases, bottles, and jars also get wiped with a damp cloth to remove any dust they might have gathered.
+Then they are wrapped in tissue paper, to prevent the bubbles from marking the paint.
 I didn't even know that could happen, but according to the makers of the bubble wrap, it can.

-If you're item requires some form of padding to keep it from jostling around in the box while traveling, there is a 99.9% chance that I'm going to use wadded up plastic grocery bags.
+If you're item requires some form of padding to keep it from jostling around in the box while traveling, you can bet that I'm going to use wadded up plastic grocery bags.

 There are four reasons why this is my padding of choice: